Mid America Fists In Action: History

 MAFIA was founded in Chicago, Illinois in 1978 by Glynn "Sudsy" Sudbery, Donovan F. Ash, and Roger Blaisdell.
 By July 1979, MAFIA counted members in 14 states and Canada.
 According to Ash:M.A.F.I.A. was formed [...] in order to provide "protection" for those in the fisting scene.
 Not only just to supply a party facility, but to insist through sponsorship that new members fit in with the rest of membership.MAFIA members initially met for "club night" at Touché, a leather bar then located on Lincoln Ave in Lake View.
-Club night soon caught the attention of the gay press: in 1980, Drummer reported that "a red bandana and a clean ass are de rigueur;" in 1983, Club Scene magazine reported that the gatherings included drawings for "prizes and surprises," and added "You're never quite sure what that group will do."
+Club night soon caught the attention of the gay press: in 1980, Drummer reported that "a red bandana and a clean ass are de rigueur;" in 1983, Club Scene magazine reported that the gatherings included drawings for "prizes and surprises", and added "You're never quite sure what that group will do".

-MAFIA sponsored fisting parties and socials, typically in members' homes in Lake View, Uptown, Edgewater, and North Center.
+During the 1980s, club-sponsored fisting parties and socials were typically held in members' homes in Lake View, Uptown, Edgewater, and North Center.

 MAFIA traditionally celebrated its anniversary with an annual general meeting (A.G.M.) and multi-day "Summerfist" celebration each Labor Day weekend.
 During A.G.M., the club elected the officer corps and board and announced recipients of the "Royal Order of the Sphincter" (ROOTS) award.
-In addition to fisting parties, past Summerfist celebrations featured brunches, cook-outs, and banquets; biking events and beer busts; and games such as Find the Popper Top, "Oh My God!
+In addition to fisting parties, Summerfist celebrations featured brunches, cook-outs, and banquets; biking events and beer busts; and games such as Find the Popper Top, "Oh My God!
 I'm Out of Crisco," and "Oops, My Douche Fell."
 MAFIA events have been open to non-members since the fifth anniversary Summerfist in 1983.

-By the 1980s, the self-described "Men of MAFIA" included more than 150 men across 22 states, Australia, Canada, and West Germany.
-In promotional materials, the club described itself as "the premiere fisting organization in the world."
+By the mid-1980s, the self-described "Men of MAFIA" included more than 150 members across 22 states, Australia, Canada, and West Germany.
+In promotional materials, MAFIA described itself as "the premiere fisting organization in the world".

 In 1984, following the deaths of two members from AIDS, MAFIA developed procedures to reduce the risk of transmission: the club promoted sexual health education and safe sex recommendations in its monthly newsletter; increased social (nonsexual) programming; provided individual cans of Crisco, rubber gloves, and prophylactics at parties; and prohibited members with AIDS from attending fisting parties.
 MAFIA also supported community health organizations involved in AIDS research and caring for AIDS victims.
 The board of directors considered discontinuing fisting parties altogether, but ultimately decided that it could better protect members by providing education and a safer play environment.

 Since 1994, MAFIA has hosted an annual "Black Hole" party during International Mr. Leather.
 The inaugural party featured 15 slings and an open bar.

+Post-pandemic, the club has held monthly "Steamworks Invasion" and "Fire In the Hole" play parties; special event play parties for Palm Sunday, Market Days and MIR; and beach barbecues, bowling and bar socials at Sidetrack, the Chicago Eagle and other North Side fixtures.

 MAFIA's surviving records are spread across various institutions including The ArQuives, Australian Queer Archives, Cornell University Library, History Colorado, Kenneth Spencer Research Library, and Leather Archives & Museum.